 • Primacy/Recency Bias: Overemphasis on first or most recent impressions.

-• Leniency/Strictness Bias: Tendency to rate candidates too favourably or harshly.
+• Leniency/Strictness Bias: Tendency to rate candidates too favorably or harshly.

 • Expediency Bias: Relying on readily available but less valuable information.